-Pursuant to the requirement of the Securities and Exchange Commission, this Annual Corporate Governance Report is signed on behalf of the registrant by the undersigned, thereunto duly authorized, in the City of Mandaluyong on , 2013.
+Pursuant to the requirement of the Securities and Exchange Commission, this Annual Corporate Governance Report is signed on behalf of the registrant by the undersigned, thereunto duly authorized, in the City of Mandaluyong on, 2013.

 SIGNATURES

-(original signed) Ramon S. Ang Chairman of the Board & Chief Executive Officer (original signed)
+(original signed)

+Lubin B. Nepomuceno President

+(original signed) Artemio V. Panganiban

+Independent Director